2025–26 Arizona State Sun Devils men's ice hockey season

-The 2025–26 Arizona State Sun Devils men's ice hockey season will be the 11th season of play for the program at the Division I level and 2nd in the NCHC.
-The Sun Devils will represent Arizona State University in the 2025–26 NCAA Division I men's ice hockey season, play their homes games at the Mullett Arena and be coached by Greg Powers in his 14th season.
+The 2025–26 Arizona State Sun Devils men's ice hockey season was the 11th season of play for the program at the Division I level and 2nd in the NCHC.
+The Sun Devils represented Arizona State University in the 2025–26 NCAA Division I men's ice hockey season, played their homes games at the Mullett Arena and were coached by Greg Powers in his 14th season.